nowar-fonts/Nowar-Sans/README.md

 # Nowar Sans for _World of Warcraft_

-This is Nowar Sans, font packs for _World of Warcraft_ that support all languages.
+This is Nowar Sans, font packs for _World of Warcraft_ that support all client languages.
 Nowar Sans is based on [Noto Sans](https://github.com/googlei18n/noto-fonts) and [Source Han Sans](https://github.com/adobe-fonts/source-han-sans).

 > Make Love, Not Warcraft.<br>
 > 要有爱，不要魔兽争霸。<br>